AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 How filtering works:

-1. Parser creates a FilterCommand with the filter type and value
+1. Parser creates a FilterCommand with the `filter` type and value
-2. FilterCommand calls the appropriate filter method on ModuleList
+2. FilterCommand calls the appropriate `filter` method on ModuleList
 3. ModuleList uses predicate-based filtering to create a new filtered list
 4. The filtered results are displayed to the user

-The application supports filtering by: day, session type, module ID, module name, and tutorial presence.
+The application supports filtering by: `day`, `session type`, `module ID`, `module name`, and `tutorial presence`.
 The predicate-based approach allows for flexible and extensible filtering logic.

 #### GPA Calculation Feature